BT-Creator/GroCart/README.md

 This repo contains the consumer side of the application.
 If a link links to the *Under Construction* page, this means that the page was out-of-scope for this project.

 ## Setup instruction
-Assuming you have a working Laravel server and you know how to clone Laravel projects to that machine:
+Assuming you have a working Laravel server, and you know how to clone Laravel projects to that machine:
 1. Clone this project to your machine
 2. Fill the `.env` file with the needed database credentials.
-When in development, this were the credentials
+When in development, these were the credentials
     ```
     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1